 The Initial synchronization which should be done right after the integration and in most cases will never be required again.
 Sometimes, it can also be used to recover from system failures.
-This process recreates all products, clients, taxes, coupons which did not exist in Megaventory, but are present in WooCommerce.
-It also updates some details of all products and clients (the exact fields are specified below).
+This process recreates all shipping service, guest client, taxes, which did not exist in Megaventory.
+It also prepares the products for synchronization.
 Please find the instructions on how to execute the initial synchronization later in this section.

 The Continuous synchronization, which does not require any extra actions or steps, but happens in the background.
 It can be divided into two categories:

 Products – changing Megaventory products does not result in any changes to the WooCommerce products database(only the purchase price changes).

 Stock – if the stock levels of any product change, the information is passed to WooCommerce.

 Order status – if the order status is changed in Megaventory, it is also updated in WooCommerce automatically.
 The plugin does not synchronize returns and refunds - those have to be resolved manually.

 WooCommerce to Megaventory – triggered by introducing changes in WooCommerce and performed immediately.

 Products – creating, updating or deleting products in WooCommerce results in those changes being immediately performed in Megaventory as well.
 (Deleting products in WooCommerce is not advised, esp. if stock of that product in Megaventory is not zero.
 It is suggested to hide (unpublish) the products and delete them in Megaventory after the stock is depleted.)

 Clients – creating, updating or deleting clients in WooCommerce results in those changes being immediately performed in Megaventory as well.